vpinball/pinmame/src/p2k/README.md

 ### Playing it standalone

 A real Pinball 2000 gets its switch feedback from a playfield.
-Under VPinMAME/libPinMAME the table provides that; standalone there is nothing, and a machine that sees an empty ball trough will not start a game.
+Under VPinMAME/libPinMAME the externally simulated table provides that; standalone there is nothing, and a machine that sees an empty ball trough will not start a game.
 The driver carries a small ball model for this (which should rather move to a simulator like all the other games).
 It needs a `P2K_DEBUG=1` build - see
 [Building](#building) - and within one it is still off unless asked for: